Turkey Rice Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-This leftover turkey and rice soup with veggies is perfect for using up all of that Thanksgiving turkey!
-It’s healthy, hearty, and delicious.
-The best part is that it’s really easy to make.
+This turkey and rice soup with veggies is perfect for using up all of that Thanksgiving turkey!
+It’s really easy to make.
 Just soften the vegetables, then add the rice and cook, followed by the cubed turkey.
-Finally, stir in some fresh spinach for a boost of nutrition.
-This homemade turkey soup is perfect for a cold winter day!
+Finally, stir in some fresh spinach.
+This homemade turkey and rice soup is great for a cold winter day!

 Since I only eat halal poultry, turkey comes to my butcher’s once a year.
 And it’s not hard for me to eat any leftovers.
 But if you find yourself not sure what to do with leftover turkey or chicken, this soup is for you.
 I also love that it has sweet potatoes and fresh aromatic herbs, which you may also have left over if you cooked up a Thanksgiving meal.